coaxial/docker-borgmatic/README.md

 For more details on how to setup logging, see [here](http://skarnet.org/software/s6/s6-log.html) and [there](https://github.com/just-containers/s6-overlay#logging).
 TLDR: create a `log/run` sh script to log to stdout.

-Assumes that your borgmatic logs will be located at `/var/log/borgmatic/current`, cf. https://github.com/coaxial/ansible-role-mailcow/blob/master/files/run-borgmatic.sh for inspiration.

 # Example

 See https://github.com/coaxial/ansible-role-mailcow/blob/master/tasks/borgmatic.yml for an Ansible task configuring the borgmatic container.